HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 ## Extending KEEP richtext

-As of `KEEP version v1.0.12-SNAPSHOT`, you can now add additional richtext processors for KEEP.
+As of KEEP version `1.0.12-SNAPSHOT`, you can now add additional richtext processors for KEEP.

 ## Built in richtext processors
 There has been no change for the existing processors, namely: